 - Group assignments

-- Case studies and real decisions/judgments are assigned to groups of students, discussed with the instructors, and eventually presented and analyzed in class to teach students how to assess market scenarios.
+- Case studies and real decisions/judgments are assigned to groups of students, discussed with the instructors, and eventually presented and analyzed in class to show students how to assess market scenarios.
 The activity is not mandatory but allows students that successfully complete the tast to avoid one of two multiple choice sections.

-- Some groups of students will be requested to write short essays in form of memos, briefs, etc., highlighting the pros and cons (and/or the main strengths and weaknesses) of some business practices and/or behavior from a competition law perspective.
+- Groups of students will be requested to write short essays in form of memos, briefs, etc., highlighting the pros and cons (and/or the main strengths and weaknesses) of some business practices and/or behavior from a competition law perspective.
 THe activity is not mandatory but allows students that successfullyt complete the task to avoid one of the two multiple choice sections.

-- At the end of each of the course’s main sections (agreements, monopolistic practices, and mergers), the instructors will prepare a mock exam showing how to solve both theoretical and scenario questions.
+- At the end of each of the course’s main sections (agreements, monopolistic practices, and mergers), we will prepare a mock exam showing how to solve both theoretical and scenario questions.

 ATTENDING AND NOT ATTENDING STUDENTS

 The exam is written and is a closed-book exam.
-Students can bring the relevant antitrust laws and regulations (I publish more information on the Bboard).
+Students can bring the relevant antitrust laws and regulations (you will find more information in the Bboard).

-- The written final exam consists of 2 scenario questions and some multiple-choice questions.
-Scenario questions have the aim of examining the ability to address and set up the solution to a hypothetical case (for instance by identifying a possible line of defense in an antitrust investigation); theoretical questions aims to reveal the understanding of complex legal concepts and issues, as well as demonstrating how they are actually applied and interpreted by antitrust authorities or in the case law.
+- The written final exam consists of 2 scenario questions and 2 multiple-choice sections.
+The two scenario questions aim at testing the ability to address and set up the solution to a hypothetical case (for instance by identifying a possible line of defense in an antitrust investigation); theoretical questions aims to reveal the understanding of complex legal concepts and issues, as well as demonstrating how they are actually applied and interpreted by antitrust authorities or in the case law.
 Each scenario question is worth 10.5 points.
 The two Multiple-choice question sections are composed by 6 questions each one.
 Each correct answer will be worth 0.8 points.
 They aim at assessing the general understanding of competition law and policy.

-- Students that successfully presented in class the main issues and core of a decision/judgment and students that participated in the writing and presentation of short essays on scenario questions can skip the multiple-choice section (you will be automatically awarded 4.8 points).
+- Students that successfully presented in class the main issues and core of a decision/judgment and students that participated in the writing and presentation of short essays on scenario questions can skip the first multiple-choice section (you will be automatically awarded 4.8 points).